 A big part of my job is to work out what associations there are that may be causing rough sleep and teach you how you can change these associations.
 We can replace them with new settling techniques so we no longer see frequent wakeups or short naps.
 By introducing positive sleep associations like the dark room, white noise, a cuddly or lovey we are making sleep so much easier for our little ones and who doesn’t want that?!

-If you are finding yourself up all night having to assist your little one back to sleep and want some help changing some sleep associations, reach out and we can have your little one just love sleep in no time.
+If you are finding yourself up all night having to assist your little one back to sleep and want some help changing some sleep associations, check out my free download above, or reach out and we can have your little one just love sleep in no time.
 You can check out my packages here.